A quiet journey back to yourself — practical, gentle, and grounded.

 If you don’t have much support right now, go gently.
 Take your time.
 There’s no rush.

-You don’t have to do this alone — and we wouldn’t recommend it.
+You don’t have to do this alone — and I wouldn’t recommend it.

 A very real note for beginners: